 - 1. The report to be filed with the securities regulatory authorities should be filed on the SEDAR group profile number of the investment fund as a continuous disclosure document.
 The CSA expect that the investment fund will pay any reasonable costs associated with the filing of the report. - 2.
-It is expected the report will be displayed in an easily visible location on the home page of the website of the investment fund, the investment fund family or the manager, as applicable.
-The CSA expect the report to remain on the website at least until the posting of the next report. - 3.
+It is expected the report will be displayed in an easily visible location on the home page of the investment fund's designated website.
+The CSA expect the report to remain on the designated website at least until the posting of the next report. - 3.
 The disclosure required in subparagraph (1)(a)(iii) is expected to be provided only in instances where a member could reasonably be perceived to not be 'independent' under this Instrument.

-4.5 Reporting to securities regulatory authorities
+Reporting to securities regulatory authorities

-(1) If the independent review committee is aware of an instance where the manager acted in a conflict of interest matter under subsection 5.2(1) but did not comply with a condition or conditions imposed by securities legislation or the independent review committee in its approval, the independent review committee must, as soon as practicable, notify in writing the securities regulatory authority or regulator.

-(2) The notification referred to in subsection (1) is satisfied if it is made to the investment fund's principal regulator.
+- 4.5 (1) If the independent review committee is aware of an instance where the manager acted in a conflict of interest matter under subsection 5.2(1) but did not comply with a condition or conditions imposed by securities legislation or the independent review committee in its approval, the independent review committee must, as soon as practicable, notify in writing the securities regulatory authority or regulator. - (2) The notification referred to in subsection (1) is satisfied if it is made to the investment fund's principal regulator.